-Over the last 8 years food growing has played a central role in our Student Eats programme, with our free membership network bringing together students and staff across 70 sites to produce nutritious and delicious food.
-Charles Dowding, a well-known no-dig gardener and author of 9 books, has been supporting Student Eats and we're now focusing our support towards no-dig growing methods.
-This technique leaves soil structure intact creating the potential to increase soil carbon, water retention and produce food with higher nutritional benefits.
+Over the last 9 years food growing has played a central role in our Food and Farming programme, with our growing network bringing together students and staff across 70 sites to produce nutritious and delicious food.
+We're now focusing our support towards no-dig growing methods, this technique leaves soil structure intact creating the potential to increase soil carbon, water retention and produce food with higher nutritional benefits.

 This half day training session will help groups to develop a no-dig system for term-time harvesting and will cover planning planting, composting systems, seed saving, volunteer recruitment & retention as well as how to measure impact.